 Team Brewery Name

-The GABF allows for either individual or team concepts for the Brewer of the Year award.
-There are 2 choices for this recognition—an individual name/s (up to 2 people) or “Brewery Team Name”.
-In any case, one trophy is presented.
+We allow a team concept for the Brewer of the Year award.
+There are two choices for this recognition: individual names (up to two people) or “Brewery Team Name”.
+One trophy is presented in either case.

 - Most Total Points – breweries are awarded points based on the number of gold (6 points), silver (5 points) and bronze (4 points) medals won in the competition;